Phuong-Le/msa-nf/README.md

 ### Optimisation thresholds parameter space scan

-[Nextflow](https://www.nextflow.io/) script have been implemented to run the parameter space scan of the optimisation thresholds for NNLS routine.
-This can be run locally or on your favourite cluster.
+A dedicated [Nextflow](https://www.nextflow.io/) [script](https://gitlab.com/s.senkin/MSA/run_NNLS_optimisation.nf) has been implemented to run the parameter space scan of the optimisation thresholds for NNLS routine.
+The default configuration uses an example simulated *SIM_ESCC* dataset, based on low-penalty attribution of ESCC-like simulated samples.
+This optimisation can be run locally or on your favourite cluster:

 ```
-nextflow run run_NNLS_optimisation.nf
+nextflow run https://gitlab.com/s.senkin/MSA/run_NNLS_optimisation.nf -profile docker
 ```

 The output will be produced in **output_opt_check** folder.